gnu-manuals/xsl-guides/README.md

 For more information about these matters, see the file named COPYING.
 ```

+This guide uses shorthand notation for key combinations.
+For example to
+exit Emacs type `Control-x` followed by `Control-c` which is written as
+`C-x C-c`.

 A great way to open Emacs and jump straight into a buffer for Lisp evaluation is to run:

 `$ emacs --no-splash`

-Just enter some Lisp commands for evaluation and execute with `Control-J`.
+Just enter some Lisp commands for evaluation and execute with `C-j`.

+After starting emacs the integrated tutorial can be run with `C-h t`

 ## Make